Rainbow Arborescence Conjecture: Special cases

-As a step toward verifying Conjecture~\ref{conj:1}, we show that the statement is true under some further assumptions: when each $A_i$ is a path or a star (Section~\ref{sec:path}), when there are at most two vertices that are roots of multiple arborescences (Section~\ref{sec:tworoots}), and when the underlying graph is a tree (Section~\ref{sec:tree}).
+As a step toward verifying Conjecture~\ref{conj:1}, we show that the statement is true under several additional assumptions: when each $A_i$ is a path or a star (Section~\ref{sec:path}), when there are at most two vertices that are roots of multiple input arborescences (Section~\ref{sec:tworoots}), and when the underlying graph is a tree (Section~\ref{sec:tree}).
+Our main result is the verification of the conjecture in the seemingly simple setting where the underlying graph is a cycle (Section~\ref{sec:cycle}).
+However, this apparent simplicity is misleading, as the proof is highly nontrivial; for this reason, it is deferred to Section~\ref{sec:proof}.